ravifrancesco/Natural_Language_Processing_For_Healthcare/README.md

 model_path = path/to/saved/models/
 ```

-The first path indicates the directory of the datasets, the second path indicates the file from which the model will be loaded (or saved if training is enabled).
-For the ensemble models, the ```model_path``` variable should point to the folder which contains the model files.
+The first path indicates the directory of the datasets, the second path indicates the file from which the model will be loaded (or saved if training is enabled): ```data_path``` variable should point to the folder which contains the original dataset and the preprocessed files, ```model_path``` variable should point to the folder which contains the model files.

 ## Contributors